 SVOD, AVOD, Cable/TV and Hard Media Sell Thru & Rental are all rights that Dauntless negotiates on an individual basis and in the best interest of achieving the most favorable financial terms for each film.
 The value of these rights vary based on the scope, scale, notoriety, appeal and accolades of the respective film.
 In some cases the final agreement for these rights might be a split deal, an MG, a royalty agreement and/or a hybrid term that could include a corridor to first revenues for a particular period of time or financial amount.

-In essence, “TKD” or “Turn-Key Distribution” is a distribution option in which a filmmaker, producer and/or production company distributes their feature film on almost all revenue generating platforms in North America; using a hybrid of pre-set and negotiated terms that have been secured by Dauntless Studios.
+In essence, “TKD” or Turn-Key Distribution, is a distribution option in which a filmmaker, producer or production company (the film’s rights holder) chooses to take the distribution of their film into their own hands and cut out the subjectivity of an acquisition agent.
+The rights holder can distribute their feature film on almost all revenue generating platforms in North America using a hybrid of pre-set and negotiated terms that have already been secured by Dauntless Studios.

-Technology has been a godsend for filmmakers and the new revenue streams are as welcomed as a gleaming critic review, but this has also creates new marketing issues that only a theatrical release can truly overcome.
-Furthermore, a limited theatrical release has also become the barrier of entry for a wide array of North American distribution options.
-These options are not available to films that release directly to VOD or ITUNES.
-In most cases, a limited theatrical release can increase the overall revenue generation of a film between 125% to 385%.
+Technology has been a godsend for filmmakers – and the new revenue streams are as welcomed as a gleaming critic’s review – but it’s also created new marketing and PR challenges for independent films, that the increased attention of a theatrical release can help overcome.
+Reviews from the larger trades for example are difficult to score without doing a theatrical release.
+Furthermore, a limited theatrical release has also become the barrier of entry for a wide array of North American distribution options – i.e. SVOD, AVOD, Cable.
+Some options are often not available to films that release directly to VOD or digital platforms.
+In most cases, a limited theatrical release can increase the overall revenue generation capabilities of a film from between 125% to 385%.